Supporting our communities | Supporting the environment | Supporting a skilled industry

 The Kellogg Rural Leadership Programme is designed for people wanting to develop their leadership skills in order to take on roles in management and governance in the primary sector.
 Zespri sponsors one person from the kiwifruit industry to complete this prestigious programme each year.

 Governance roles: Industry Governance Development Programme

-This programme is designed to enable leaders of the kiwifruit industry to make the step into governance roles.
-The future of the kiwifruit industry depends on sound governance and this programme gives a solid foundation in areas such as governance, strategy and risk management.
-The programme also includes mentoring, Institute of Directors courses, media training and forums with business leaders.
+This programme is designed to enable leaders of the kiwifruit industry to make the next step into governance roles.
+The future of the kiwifruit industry depends on sound governance and this programme gives a solid foundation in areas such as governance, strategy, finance and risk management.
+The programme also includes Institute of Directors courses, media training and forums with business leaders.

 Find out more here»